nrfconnect/sdk-nrf/samples/cellular/lte_ble_gateway/README.rst

          west build --board nrf9160dk@1.1.0/nrf9160/ns

 #.
 Verify that the programming was successful.
-   To do so, use a terminal emulator, like nRF Connect Serial Terminal, to connect to the first serial port and check the output.
+   Use a terminal emulator, like the Serial Terminal app, to connect to the first serial port and check the output.
    See :ref:`test_and_optimize` for the required settings and steps.

 Testing